xebiarohan/Java-Concepts/README.md

 WildCards are of 2 types bounded and unbounded

+##### Unbounded
-Unbounded in which we can add any type like :
+Unbounded in which we can add any data type.

 ```java
 Collection<?> coll = new ArrayList<String>();
 ```
+Here in the right side we used String, but we can add any other data type as well.
+There is no restrictions.

+##### Bounded
-In bounded we restrict the type which we can use using extends and super.
+In bounded we restrict the data types using extends and super.

+###### extends
 In extends we can use class which extends the given class like

 ```java
 List<? extends Number> list = new ArrayList<Long>();
 ```
 here we can use any class which extends Number like Long,Integer,Double etc

+###### super
-In super we can use classes which is a super class is given class
+In super we can use classes which is a super class of given class
 ```java
      List<? super Integer> list = new ArrayList<Number>();
 ```
 here we can use any class which is a super class of Integer

-what is not allowed in Generics
+#### Limitations of Generics

-Static fields of type is not allowed
+1. Static fields of parameterised type is not allowed

 ```java
  private static T member; //This is not allowed
  ```

-Cant create instance of type parameter directly
+2. We cannot create instance of type parameter directly
 ```java
 new  T();   // not allowed
 ```

-Not compatible with primitive types
+3. Not compatible with primitive types
 ```java
 List<int> ids = new ArrayList<>();    //Not allowed
 ```

-Generic Exception class is not allowed
+4. Generic Exception class is not allowed
 ```java
 public class GenericException<T> extends Exception {}
 ```

 ### 9 Early and late binding